scorelab/GSoC/GSoC-2020/Hansika-Wanniarachchi-Ukiyo-A-push-based-container-update-tool.md

 ### What left

 - Implementation of ukiyo dashboard
-- Complete more of the testing for the project.
+- Complete more of the testing for the project
-- Implementat the scheduler feature that can be configured for all the time zones.
+- Implement the scheduler feature that will be configured for all the time zones

 ### Reference